gonzalezreal/Groot/Documentation/Annotations.md

 }];
 ```

+When using `JSONDictionaryTransformerName` and `entityMapperName` together, its important to put any JSONDictionaryTransformers onto the abstract base entity, not the child entity.
+In this example, any JSONDictionaryTransformers need to be set on the Message entity, and any JSONDictionaryTransformers on TextMessage or PictureMessage will not be called.

 ### `JSONDictionaryTransformerName`

 This is an optional key you can specify at entity level that contains the name of a value transformer that will be used to transform the JSON dictionaries before serializing them to the target entity.